The Best Restaurant Patios In SFOur favorite places to eat and drink outside now.

 Nowadays, just about every restaurant has outdoor dining.
 But if you aren't careful, you might wind up eating mediocre food three feet from rapidly moving traffic.
 The next time you want to have an impressive meal outside, use this guide.
 From a hidden garden at a Union Square pizzeria to a Sunset backyard with lots of soju and tabletop grills, here are the best restaurant patios around the city.

-The Guamanian restaurant in the Mission is a patio party—one featuring tons of plants, umbrellas, mismatched tables and chairs.
-Meaning, there’s plenty of elbow room to kick back with some phenomenal food and drinks.
+The Guamanian restaurant in the Mission is a patio party—one featuring plants, umbrellas, mismatched tables and chairs.
+Translation: there’s plenty of elbow room to kick back with some phenomenal food and drinks.
 Prubechu is also one of the best restaurants in the city, so don’t pass on the opportunity to order their plump chicken wings, tender BBQ pork ribs, and, really, anything else on the menu of knockout hits.
-They also have natural wines and beer, but you should zero in on the sake and umeshu spritzes.
+They also have natural wines and beer, but zero in on the sake and wine cocktails.

-This SoMa rooftop is located on the 12th floor of the Hyatt Place, so expect city views.
+San Francisco's burgeoning rooftop scene includes this one in SoMa, located on the 12th floor of the Hyatt Place, so expect city views.
 The scene is somewhat clubby and always packed—you’ll spot plenty of people on first dates and at least six articles of snakeskin-print clothing.
-Once you’re up high, sip on white miso-spiked cocktails while staring out at the skyline and taking advantage of the prime people-watching opportunities.
-If you get hungry, they also serve great Peruvian-Japanese dishes like empanadas, chicken karaage, and ceviche in a citrus-y leche de tigre that we drink up like it’s soup.
+Once you’re up high, sip on white miso-spiked cocktails while staring out at the skyline and taking advantage of the prime people-watching.
+If you get hungry, they also serve great Peruvian-Japanese dishes like empanadas, chicken karaage, and ceviche in a citrus-y leche de tigre that we drink up like soup.

 Want to impress your friends with a reservation at a semi-hidden tropical rooftop?
-Go to Good Good Culture Club in the Mission and sit out on the breezy deck with bright colored walls and leafy palms everywhere.
-The teal wooden booths are perfect for large groups, and dinners up here feel relaxed and unhurried—so take your time eating through the eclectic menu of mostly Asian-influenced dishes like Lao sausage with spicy pasilla pepper jaew, chicken wings with adobo glaze and a garlic sticky rice stuffing, and crying tiger shrimp with crunchy butter beans and red cabbage.
-There’s plenty of cocktails and natural wine to go around.
+Go to Good Good Culture Club in the Mission and sit out on the deck with bright walls and leafy palms everywhere.
+The booths are perfect for large groups, and dinners up there feel relaxed and unhurried—so take your time eating through the eclectic menu of mostly Asian-influenced dishes like Lao sausages, chicken wings with chicken egg roll stuffing, and crying tiger shrimp with crunchy butter beans and cucumbers.

 When someone says "patio" and "San Francisco" in the same sentence, we’re struck with a burning desire to head to Foreign Cinema.
 More specifically, to head to their striking patio with high white walls, string lights, and an orange glow at night (we also love coming here for brunch).
-Wherever you end up sitting, get a glass of wine, order a bunch of oysters, the peppercorn duck breast, or the seasonal pasta, and enjoy it while you watch whatever movie is being projected on the wall.
+Wherever you end up sitting, get a glass of wine, order a bunch of oysters, and the seasonal pasta, and enjoy it while you watch whatever movie is being projected on the wall.

 The courtyard at this Mission izakaya has string lights twinkling, plants everywhere, and is serene—so go here if you want to forget about whatever’s dumpster fire-ing in the world over the best Japanese small plates in the city.
 We almost always have trouble narrowing down an order because everything on the menu is fantastic.
 But when in doubt, go with the gorgeously charred tsukune, gyoza dressed up with lacy skirts, and miso cod plated alongside a leaning tower of sunomono.

-La Mar looks like a classy teal and blue hotel lobby set somewhere on Miami Beach, with two bar areas and a high-ceilinged dining room.
-But the covered waterfront deck overlooking some piers is exactly where we want to drink never-ending pisco sours and fill up on tangy ceviche, crispy empanadas, grilled scallops over lentil tacu-tacu, and slow-cooked pork shank cooked with aji panca.
-This small plates spot is always packed with tourists, locals popping in for the 3-5pm daily Happy Hour, and people in town for some sort of convention, which makes a night here buzzy.
+La Mar looks like a classy sea blue hotel lobby set somewhere on Miami Beach, with two bar areas and a high-ceilinged dining room.
+But the covered waterfront deck overlooking some piers is exactly where we want to drink never-ending pisco sours and fill up on tangy ceviche, crispy empanadas, grilled scallops over lima bean tacu-tacu, and other Peruvian classics.
+This small plates spot is always packed with tourists, locals popping in for the 3-5pm weekday Happy Hour, and people in town for some sort of convention, which makes a night here buzzy.

 If you’re looking to spend a night drinking soju and getting loud with friends, all roads lead to the patio at this modern Korean restaurant in the Inner Sunset.
 There are picnic tables and heaters spread throughout the space, and throwback music pumping through the speakers.
-Throw in crunchy ginger sesame soy chicken wings, pork belly glazed with citrus gochujang, and a crispy seafood pancake we want weekly, and you'll want to come back for birthdays, and group catch-ups with friends who spontaneously booked a trip to the city for the weekend.
+Throw in crunchy ginger sesame soy chicken wings, and pork belly glazed with citrus gochujang we need weekly, and you'll want to come back for birthdays, and group catch-ups with friends who spontaneously booked a trip to the city for the weekend.

 El Techo is where we go whenever cold margaritas with a city view call out to us.
 This lively yet laidback Mission spot is the ideal rooftop bar: there are umbrellas in case it’s too bright, heaters for when it’s too cold, and also a pretty solid menu of Latin American snacks and larger plates, like some solid fish tacos, chicharrones, and a decent chicken adobo with rice and beans that’s also big enough to share.

 The back patio at this French bistro is filled with wooden booths, and is a place where you'll see just as many four-legged animals as humans.
 On Monday nights you get $10 off a bottle of wine if you bring a dog, which is just another reason to head over for comforting French food.
-They serve brunch and dinner every day—which means whenever the craving for incredible french toast or crab cakes strikes, you can put on shoes and head straight to the charming Cole Valley spot.
+They serve brunch and dinner every day—which means whenever the craving for incredible french toast strikes, head straight to this charming Cole Valley spot.